Master of Health Sciences in Clinical Research Training (A-CRP-MHS)

 Nondegree

 The courses in the program are also available to qualified individuals who want to acquire specific skills but who may not want to pursue a master’s degree.
 In addition to clinical fellows, such individuals include faculty members, post-doctoral fellows, other trainees, and health professionals at Duke and NIH.
 This option allows the flexibility of taking various combinations of courses subject only to constraints imposed by course prerequisites.
-Students who are interested i seeking a certificate or degree may contact Gail Ladd (gail.ladd@duke.edu) for additional information.
+Students who are interested in seeking a certificate or degree may contact Gail Ladd (gail.ladd@duke.edu) for additional information.

 Non-program